certifaction/cli/README.md

 >```

 ## HTTP Server Mode
-This is the mode when the CLI is started using the certifaction server command.
+This is the mode when the CLI is started using the `certifaction server` command as following:

+>```
+>certifaction server [server flags]
+>```

 The CLI will start an HTTP server at the configured port and listen to the following endpoints:

 ```
-GET /docs        return the API documentation
+GET /docs        Return the API documentation
-GET /health      return the health of the Certifaction API
+GET /health      Return the health of the Certifaction API
-GET /ping        ping the Certifaction API
+GET /ping        Ping the Certifaction API
-POST /prepare    prepare a document for signing
+POST /prepare    Prepare a document for signing
-POST /sign       sign a document
+POST /sign       Sign a document
-POST /verify     verify a document
+POST /verify     Verify a document
-POST /revoke     revoke a document
+POST /revoke     Revoke a document
-POST /request    request a document signature
+POST /request    Request a document signature
-GET /user        return the authenticated user information
+GET /user        Return the authenticated user information
 ```

 The endpoints directly mirror the CLI commands.